Research Interests

 My scholarship and publications are primarily focused in four major areas:

 1. Applications and extensions of the Social Cognitive Career Theory.
 I have been particularly interested in the math and science applications of the Social Cognitive Career Theory (SCCT).
-Most recently, my colleague Romila Singh and I have worked on three projects funded by the National Science Foundation that have examined reasons for persistence and departure from engineering, incorporating SCCT with Turnover Theory.
+My colleague Romila Singh and I worked on three projects funded by the National Science Foundation that examined reasons for persistence and departure from engineering, incorporating SCCT with Turnover Theory.
 The first project, Stemming the Tide, is available here.
-We have continued that research in a second study with male engineers (NSFGears) to both describe male engineers’ experiences and to compare men and women engineers.
-Along with Edward Levitas, we recently obtained a third NSF grant to examine the role of gender and race with engineering teams.
+We continued that research in a second study with male engineers (NSFGears) to both describe male engineers’ experiences and to compare men and women engineers.
+Along with Edward Levitas, we obtained a third NSF grant to examine the role of gender and race with engineering teams.
 You can learn more about this project by visiting our joint research page here.

 3. Contextual issues in career development.
 A third area of research relates broadly to contextual issues in career counseling and career development.
 Rosie Bingham and I developed a model (Fouad & Bingham, 1995) that explicitly incorporates culture into career counseling.
 I also conducted a meta-analysis of the role of race/ethnicity in career decision making and choice with my colleague Angela Byars-Winston (Fouad & Byars-Winston, 2005).
 We documented that race/ethnicity plays a much stronger role in career expectations than it does in aspirations.